Vibe Prompting

 - **Ask Before Running**: The AI should always check with you before running terminal commands.

-so they don't get stuck. - Background Tasks: If a command runs forever (like a server), tell the AI to run it in the background.
+- **Background Tasks**: If a command runs forever (like a server), tell the AI to run it in the background.

 Example:

-is safe before running it."
+- *"Check if* `*docker-compose up*` *is safe before running it."*

 6. Keep Edits Clean

-: When suggesting changes, only show the new parts. - Read Before Editing: The AI should check nearby code first to avoid mistakes.
+- **Read Before Editing**: The AI should check nearby code first to avoid mistakes.

 7. Start Projects the Right Way